 Children are mainly treated in their own HF, but there are significant differences between catchment areas.
 In 2023, 75 % of the procedures were performed in their own HF, 8 % in another HF, and 16 % were performed privately for the country as a whole.
 In the catchment areas for St. Olav and Diakonhjemmet HF, more than half of the procedures in 2023 were performed privately.

-The geographical variation has been significant throughout the period from 2015 to 2023.
-The variation has been somewhat greater in the period after the pandemic (2021-2023) than in the period before the pandemic (2015-2019).
-The catchment areas of OUS, Diakonhjemmet, Lovisenberg, Akershus, and Vestfold have had low rates throughout the period from 2015 to 2023.
-The catchment area of Finnmark has had the highest rate throughout the period 2015-2023, except for the pandemic year 2020.
-Helgeland, Fonna, and Nord-Trøndelag have also had high rates throughout the period 2015-2023.
+The geographical variation has been significant throughout the period from 2015 to 2024.
+From 2023 to 2024, the rate for residents in the Finnmark catchment area decreased from 4.4 to 3.0 procedures per 1 000 inhabitants.
+This resulted in less geographical variation in 2024 compared to 2023.
+The catchment areas of OUS, Diakonhjemmet, Lovisenberg, Akershus, and Vestfold have had low rates throughout the period from 2015 to 2024.
+The catchment areas of Finnmark, Helgeland, and Fonna have had high rates throughout the period 2015 - 2024.

 The extent of treatment in private facilities is very limited.

-Nationally, the proportion of procedures performed as day surgery increased from 24% in 2015 to 40.5% in 2023.
-There is significant variation between the catchment areas.
-In the catchment areas of Finnmark, OUS, Sørlandet, and Lovisenberg, less than 10% of operations were performed as day surgery in 2023, while in the catchment area of St. Olav, the corresponding proportion was 84%.
+Nationally, the proportion of procedures performed as day surgery increased from 40.5% in 2023 to 45.6% in 2024.
+In the catchment areas of Finnmark, Sørlandet, Telemark, OUS, and Diakonhjemmet, less than 10% of operations were performed as day surgery in 2024, while in the catchment areas of St. Olav and Nordland, the corresponding proportion was over 80%.
+The largest increase was in the Helgeland catchment area, where the proportion increased from 10% in 2023 to 41% in 2024.